croixbleueqc/migrateDockerRegistries/README.md

 `migrateDockerRegistries [-H HOST] [-e ENVFILE] {compare|ls} [-d] [-l] [-p] [-r]`.

-The way tool works is quite simple :
+The way the tool works is quite simple :
 1. All images + tags (default behaviour) are fetched from the source docker registry.
 The list is then written in a file named
  REPONAME.txt, NEXUS.txt, with the above environment file.
 2. All images + tags (default behaviour) are fetched from the destination docker registry.
 The list is then written in a file named